pradeepsinngh/Comp526-Assignment/README.md

 # Comp526-Assignment
-Repo for Comp 526 (Computational Methods for Scientist) Assignments
+Repo for Comp 526 (Computational Methods for Scientists) Assignments